Hi, my name is

 Overall Champion of 4th APAC HPC-AI Competition

-HPC-AI Advisory Council
+HPC-AI Advisory Council, 2021

 AI Special Prize of 4th APAC HPC-AI Competition

-HPC-AI Advisory Council
+HPC-AI Advisory Council, 2021

 Highest Linpack Benchmark Winner

-SC21 Virtual Student Cluster Competition (ACM SIGHPC/IEEE)
+SC21 Virtual Student Cluster Competition, ACM SIGHPC/IEEE, 2021

 Accelerated Computing C++/Python